 How we ended up in Downhills Park

-Eire Og where on the lookout for a new pitch, it was the similar situation for Holloway Gaels and FPRC.
-It was in late 2013 we looked at the option of reopening the pitch that was used in times gone by in Finsbury park.
-This was to be short lived when we found out there is a cracked drain until the surface that Thames Water had deemed unsafe and thus resulted in Finsbury Park been ruled out.
+The year was 2013 and Eire Og were on the lookout for a new pitch, as were Holloway Gaels and Finsbury Park Rugby Club.
+We looked at the option of reopening the pitch that was used in times gone by in Finsbury park, however we found out there was a cracked drain under the surface that Thames Water had deemed unsafe which resulted in Finsbury Park been ruled out.

 It was time to look for another green space within a three mile radius of Finsbury Park.
 We drafted up a list of ten potential spaces in Islington, Hackney and Haringey.
 We arranged a meeting with Andrea Keeble, Sports and Recreation Department from Haringey Council who was very keen to hear about our consortium and our vision for Gaelic Football and Rugby in the Borough.
-It was this meeting that the wheels where set in motion, this beautiful park we are in today was the chosen venue.
+It was this meeting that set the wheels in motion, and the beautiful park we are in today was selected as the chosen venue.

 Phase two of the project was to gain access to the changing rooms and to establish the internal condition of the building, judging by the outside we did not hold out much hope.
 When we did get access the condition was not as bad as first thought but there was a lot of work to do.
 We completed the second phase in February with the renovation of the unused changing rooms, the consortium have self-funded the whole project.
 We have invested over £4,500 on rewiring, plumbing, installing new woodwork and repainting the internal sections and the installation of new power showers.
 We have invested a further £2800 installing the football and rugby posts.